Indumathi-Thiyagarajan/NLP/All about Transformer/Attention Mechanism.md

 *Single-Head Attention*:

        1) Lets consider a sentence " Please buy an apple and orange, apple unveiled new phones".
-Each words in the above sentence gets turned into embeddings aka vectors.
-       2)  **LINEAR TRANSFORMATION**: These embeddings are transformed using linear transformation. the input sequence (e.g., a sentence) is transformed into queries (Q), keys (K), and values (V).
+Each words in the above sentence gets turned into embeddings aka vectors.These embeddings are transformed using linear transformation. the input sequence (e.g., a sentence) is transformed into queries (Q), keys (K), and values (V).
 These transformations are done using weight matrices.
               Queries (Q): The part of the input that you want to focus on (the "question" you're asking about the input). keys (K): The part of the input that you're comparing the queries to (like "answers" or references for your question).
               Values (V): The actual data or information that will be passed along after attention is computed.